stephanieylu/spellement/README.md

 * Django web framework (uses Python)

 Spellement is my first web application, and I created this project to learn more about web development.
-I chose this project because I've often found myself staring at the periodic table poster in lecture, spelling words in my head using the chemical symbols.
-I also love science, so this was a good way to combine my interests.
+I've often found myself staring at the periodic table poster in my lecture hall, spelling words in my head using the chemical symbols.
+So I thought: why not make the computer do that for me?
+I also love science, so Spellement was a way to combine my interests.

 The elements and their corresponding information are not hard-coded into the program— they are stored in a database and can be manipulated through the Django admin website.